Logiqx/gps-wizard/docs/gpx/issues/waterspeed.md

 #### GPX - Universal

-This would be a full-compliant GPX file as described in this document.
+This would be a fully compliant GPX file as described in this document.
 The GPX header would be as follows:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>